Last update of this page: March 23, 2026

 As it needs to be installed through EasyBuild, it is really meant to be

-used in the context of a LUMI software stack (so not in CrayEnv
+used in the context of a LUMI software stack (so not in CrayEnv).

-To find the EasyConfig files, load the EasyBuild-user
+To find the EasyConfig files, load the EasyBuild-user module and

 run